 Arison Maritime Center

-We opened the Arison Maritime Center, the new home of the Center for Simulator Maritime Training Academy, also known as the CSMART Academy.
-CSMART’s mission is to be a leader in developing and delivering the best professional training in the maritime industry.
-This world-class facility equipped with the latest technology and equipment provides rigorous safety training for bridge and engineering officers responsible for the navigation and operation of the world’s largest fleet of cruise ships.
-CSMART participants receive a maritime training experience that fosters critical thinking, problem solving, ethical decision making and skill development.
+We continue training our officers in our world-class facility equipped with the latest technology and equipment.
+The Center provides rigorous safety training for bridge and engineering officers responsible for the navigation and operation of the world’s largest fleet of cruise ships.
+Participants receive a maritime training experience that fosters critical thinking, problem solving, ethical decision making and skill development.
 For more information please visit www.csmartalmere.com

 Fleet Operations Center

-We opened the second of three planned state of the art Fleet Operations Centers (FOC) in Seattle, U.S. The Miami FOC is scheduled to commence operations in 2018.
-The first FOC, was opened in Hamburg, Germany in 2015.
-The third FOC will be located in Miami, U.S. in 2016.
+In 2017, we began construction on the third of three planned state of the art Fleet Operations Centers (FOC) in Miami, U.S. The Miami FOC is scheduled to commence operations in 2018.
+The first FOC was opened in Hamburg, Germany in 2015 and the second was opened in Seattle, U.S. in 2016.
 The FOCs are equipped with the most advanced ship to shore communications technologies available.
 These centers are designed to assist our captains, chief engineers, and deck and engineering officers with all aspects of operations, including digital support, planning, routing and any other nautical and/or technical operational need.
-The centers are staffed 24 hours a day, allowing for improved communications between the ship and shore, and providing immediate support to our ships for route planning, maritime safety and risk management.
+The centers are staffed 24 hours a day, allowing for continuous communications between the ship and shore, and providing real-time support to our ships in order to minimize risk and improve operational efficiency.

-Part of our company vision is to deliver safe and enjoyable vacations for our guests while ensuring the safety of our crew who work and live on board our ships.
+Part of our company vision is to deliver safe and memorable vacations for our guests while ensuring the safety of our crew who work and live on board our ships.
 We have developed and implemented Standardized Safety Policies and Procedures that go beyond compliance with the International Maritime Organization’s Safety of Life at Sea (SOLAS) requirements.
 All of our occupational health and safety management systems are based on and incorporate the principles and practices delineated in OHSAS 18001:2007, the world’s most recognized occupational health and safety management system standard.
 In fact, several of our brands have obtained voluntary third-party certification in accordance with the OHSAS 18001 standard.
 We continually update our safety standards and practices by leveraging the expertise across our brand teams to introduce improved training procedures, incorporate new knowledge and learnings, identify and implement best management practices and evaluate new technologies.

 Our maritime classification societies establish and maintain rules and regulations for the construction and maintenance of our ships.
 Our vessels and safety equipment are regularly inspected by each ship’s classification society, flag administration, port state control inspectors and internal auditors to verify that safety standards are met.
 Our ships are equipped with automated fire detection and suppression systems in all staterooms, galleys, machinery spaces, control rooms and public areas.
 Water mist and CO2 suppression systems on our ships are designed to contain, suppress and extinguish fires.
 We continue to invest in our fire safety systems, leveraging proven technologies that help us to ensure that fires are prevented whenever possible, and promptly detected and extinguished if they do occur.
 We also look into new, innovative technology and will often trial such developing ideas onboard our ships.